 M.M. and D.M.A., Eastman School of Music

-A.B.
-Harvard University
+A.B., Harvard University

 M.M. and D.M.A., Eastman School of Music

-Graduate Studies: Paris Conservatory
+Graduate Studies, Paris Conservatory

-D.M.A.
-Eastman School of Music
+D.M.A., Eastman School of Music

-M.M.
-Yale University
+M.M., Yale University

 UCM Piano offers you practical training in the rapidly changing fields of performance and teaching.
-Our small program size allows you to have individual mentorships with piano faculty who are here to align your musical studies with your career goals.
-Our students are pianists of the future: where social media, innovation, and technology form the new stage for sharing their voices with the world.
+Our small program size allows you to enjoy individualized mentoring with your piano teachers, who are here to guide you toward your career goals each step of the way.

-We are extremely proud to be an All-Steinway School since 2006.
+We are extremely proud to have been an All-Steinway School since 2006.
 Starting with our purchase of 48 brand new Steinway and Steinway-designed Boston pianos, we took delivery of 13 more in 2016, including our newest 9-foot Steinway concert grand.
 On our concert stages and in our teaching studios, practice rooms, and classrooms, you will be playing on the finest collection of instruments anywhere in the region.
-As a piano major you will have exclusive access to reserved practice rooms with Steinway grand pianos.
+As a piano major you have exclusive access to reserved practice rooms with Steinway grand pianos.